Traditional French Ratatouille Recipe

 Frequently Asked Questions:

-Ratatouille is a dish from the Provence region of France made with eggplant, tomatoes, onions, bell peppers, zucchini, garlic and herbs simmered in olive oil.
-Caponata has Sicilian roots and is made with eggplant, onions, tomatoes, anchovies, olives, pine nuts, capers, and vinegar, all cooked together in olive oil often containing something sweet like raisins or a touch of sugar.
+Ratatouille is a dish from the Provence region of France made with eggplant, tomatoes, onions, bell peppers, zucchini, garlic, and herbs simmered in olive oil.
+Caponata has Sicilian roots and is made with eggplant, onions, tomatoes, anchovies, olives, pine nuts, capers, and vinegar, all cooked together in olive oil.
+It often contains something sweet like raisins or a touch of sugar for a sweet-sour flavor.

-Peeling eggplant is optional but I prefer not to peel it because that deep purple skin contains powerful antioxidants.
+Peeling eggplant is optional.
+I prefer not to peel it because that deep purple skin contains powerful antioxidants and it’s simply pretty in the ratatouille.
 Here’s more information on eggplant nutrition from WebMD.

 Yes, absolutely.
-I like to use red onion because it adds to the visual appeal and it’s milder and sweeter than yellow onion allowing the delicate flavor of the eggplant, tomatoes, zucchini and yellow squash to shine through.
+I like to use red onion because it adds to the visual appeal.
+It’s milder and sweeter than yellow onion, which allows the delicate flavor of the eggplant, tomatoes, zucchini, and yellow squash to shine through.

-Classic French Ratatouille is a great make-ahead dish that’s even better the next day.
+Traditional French Ratatouille is a great make-ahead dish that’s even better the next day.
 Make the ratatouille recipe as directed to the point of adding the fresh basil.
-Cool, then refrigerate for 1-2 days for best quality.
-When needed, add ½ cup water, stir and gently reheat over medium-low heat.
+Cool, then refrigerate for 1 to 2 days for best quality.
+When needed, add ½ cup water, stir, and gently reheat over medium-low heat.
 Add the fresh basil when ready to serve.

 Almost any!
-If you wish to serve ratatouille as a side dish, I would suggest simply prepared roasted or grilled chicken, fish beef or pork.
+If you wish to serve ratatouille as a side dish, serve it alongside simply prepared roasted or grilled chicken, fish, beef, or pork.

 What to serve with ratatouille: